w3c/wai-curricula/content/content-author/forms-and-controls.md

 * explain how people with disabilities rely on clear and meaningful labels to identify and understand the purpose of forms and controls
 * provide unique and descriptive labels for controls
-* ensure labels are perceived both visually and non-visually
+* collaborate with designers and developers to ensure visual and non-visual perception of labels
 * employ accessible authoring tools that:
   * support the inclusion of labels for controls
   * programmatically associate labels to their corresponding control